 Twirla is not indicated in females before menarche or postmenopausal women.

 To report SUSPECTED ADVERSE REACTIONS, call Exeltis at 1-877-324-9349 or FDA at www.fda.gov/medwatch or 1-800-FDA-1088.

-Please see [PLACEMENT] full Prescribing Information, including BOXED WARNING, for additional Important Safety Information.
+Please see [PLACEMENT] for full Prescribing Information, including BOXED WARNING, for additional Important Safety Information.